phpDocumentor/phpDocumentor/README.md

 Documentation
 -------------

-For more detailed information you can check our online documentation at https://docs.phpdoc.org/.
+For more detailed information, you can check our online documentation at https://docs.phpdoc.org/.

 Features
 --------